 This diverse group is united in its efforts to prevent teens’ abuse of alcohol, marijuana and other drugs, and the risky behavior that goes with it.
-The Coalition aims to devise and implement research-based prevention strategies that address the underlying issues and risk factors contributing to teen substance abuse in Brookline.
+Each year youth leaders and adults come together for the annual Wellness Summit, to address the underlying issues and risk factors contributing to teen substance abuse in Brookline.

 - To reduce the use of alcohol, marijuana and other drugs among Brookline youth.